-When Israel crossed the Jordan into Canaan, it was the priests who carried the ark (Joshua 3:3, 8).
-When the people walked around Jericho so many times before the walls fell down, it was the priests who carried the ark (Joshua 6:6).
-When the people were gathered on Mt Ebal and Mt Gerizim, the priests carried the ark (Joshua 8:33).
+When Israel crossed the Jordan into Canaan, it was the priests who carried the ark.
+As the people walked around Jericho so many times before the walls fell down, it was the priests who carried the ark.
+When the people were gathered on Mt Ebal and Mt Gerizim, the priests carried the ark.

 Deuteronomy 31:9 also describes the priests as Levites who carried the ark (cf Deuteronomy 31:25, which only says “Levites” – but of course, all priests were Levites).

-We can reasonably conclude that it was not just any Kohathites who were to carry the ark: it was to be carried by priests.
+We conclude that it wasn’t just any Kohathites who could carry the ark: it had to be carried by priests.

-When David first arranged for the ark of the covenant to be taken into Jerusalem, it was carried on a cart.
+When David first arranged for moving the Ark of the Covenant into Jerusalem, it was carried on a cart.
 This was wrong – as David acknowledged when he tried again later.
-The second time, he said that none but the Levites were to carry the ark (1 Chronicles 15:2).
+The second time, he said that none but the Levites were to carry the ark.
 Does that mean just any Levites?
-1 Chronicles 15:11-12 tells us that David called Zadok and Abiathar the priests and other leaders of the Levites and told them to arrange for the carrying of the ark, noting that God had broken out against them and killed Uzzah because they had not done it correctly the first time (1 Chronicles 15:13).
+1 Chronicles 15:11-12 tells us that David called Zadok and Abiathar the priests and other leaders of the Levites and told them to arrange for the carrying of the ark, noting that God had broken out against them and killed Uzzah because they had not done it correctly the first time.
 1 Chronicles 15:14-15 tells us that the priests and Levites consecrated themselves and the Levites carried the ark of God with the poles as Moses had commanded.

 Was it the priests or some other Levites?

-From the commands in Numbers and Deuteronomy and the examples in Joshua, I would expect that the priests would have been required to carry the ark and that the Levites would have been praising God as they walked.
+From the commands in Numbers and Deuteronomy and the examples in Joshua, I expect that the priests carried the ark while the Levites praised God as they walked.

-However, we also find one more hint and one more concrete example that, put together, tie up the loose ends and finally clinch the matter for me.
+However, we also find one more hint and another concrete example that, put together, tie up the loose ends for me and finally clinch the matter.

 The hint is in 1 Kings 2:26.
-By that time, Solomon was king and Abiathar the priest was being dismissed from his position because he had supported Adonijah in trying take over the kingship.
+Solomon was king by then, and dismissed Abiathar from his position as priest for supporting Adonijah in claiming the kingship.
 In this verse, Solomon mentions that Abiathar had carried the ark of God before David.
-His carrying of the ark could well have included the time when it was carried from Obed-edom’s house to the place David had prepared: at the very least, we know that he was involved in the planning.
+In fact, he may have carried the ark from Obed-edom’s house to the place David had prepared for it: at the very least, we know he was involved in the planning.

-The final example comes after the events with Obed-edom and shows that the lesson had been well and truly learned by David.
-Solomon built the temple for God on Mount Moriah (2 Chronicles 3:1) and had to move the ark of the covenant from the City of David into the temple.
-In 2 Chronicles 5:4 we are told that the Levites carried the ark, while 2 Chronicles 5:5 says it was the Levitical priests who brought it up.
-Once again, priests were Levites, so the first statement is not wrong, it is just that the second is more specific.
-Verse 2 Chronicles 5:7 repeats that it was the priests who carried the ark and placed it in the inner sanctuary of the temple.
+The final example occurs well after the death of Obed-edom, but shows that David had thoroughly learn his lesson.
+Solomon built a temple for God on Mount Moriah and was moving the Ark of the Covenant from the City of David into the temple.
+2 Chronicles 5:4 says that Levites carried the ark, while 2 Chronicles 5:5 says Levitical priests brought it up.
+Once again, priests were Levites, so the first statement isn’t wrong, it’s just that the second is more specific.
+2 Chronicles 5:7 repeats that the priests carried the ark and placed it in the inner sanctuary of the temple.